 By most measures, Massachusetts' debt burden remains high relative to other states.
-The commonwealth has about \$17.8 billion of GO debt; it has a range of other debt obligations outstanding including those supported by the statewide sales tax, contract assistance debt, and debt subject to annual appropriation.
-Total tax-supported debt is \$30 billion.
-This includes debt of other entities-- Massachusetts School Building Authority and Massachusetts Bay Transportation Authority--that is secured by statewide sales tax revenues.
+The commonwealth has about \$18.4 billion of GO debt prior to this issuance; it has a range of other debt obligations outstanding including those supported by the statewide gas tax, sales tax, contract assistance debt, and debt subject to annual appropriation.
+Total tax-supported debt is about \$30 billion.
+This includes debt of other entities--Massachusetts School Building Authority and Massachusetts Bay Transportation Authority--that is secured by statewide sales tax revenues.
 While the debt obligations are separately secured, they fund state infrastructure and are paid from state taxes.
-The commonwealth's higher debt levels are due in part to its funding of education capital projects, which not all states do.
+The commonwealth's higher debt levels are due in part to its funding of education capital projects as well as other infrastructure funding which is done at the local level in other states.

-Massachusetts' debt per capita (\$4,551), debt relative to personal income (9.2%), and debt to gross state product (9.1%) have always been high relative to other states.
-Budgeted debt service on GO bonds and contract assistance obligations was 6.5% of budgeted expenditures in fiscal 2011.
+Massachusetts' debt per capita (\$4,636), debt relative to personal income (9.3%), and debt to gross state product (9.1%) have always been high relative to other states.
+Debt service on GO bonds and contract assistance obligations was an affordable 6.1% of budgeted expenditures in fiscal 2011.
 The commonwealth's CIP through 2015 totals \$18 billion, with \$9.5 billion of debt projected.
 This plan adheres to a debt affordability model and an annual bond cap but represents what we consider a significant amount of additional debt.
 Massachusetts forecasts debt service to be below 8% of revenues through 2015 based on its current forecast of revenues.
 Transportation accounts for about 55% of total program requirements.
+An update to the plan is currently underway.

 The Public Employee Retirement Administration Commission released its actuarial valuation of the total pension obligation as of Jan.
 1, 2010.
 The unfunded actuarial accrued liability decreased this year to \$20 billion compared with \$22 billion the previous year.
 The funded ratio through Jan.
 1, 2010, increased modestly in our view to 67% from 62% and the annual required contributions were funded.
 As part of the fiscal 2012 budget proposal, the governor is extending the period for amortizing the unfunded liability to zero by 15 years--to 2040 from 2025--which will lower current pension costs.
 Contributions will be above fiscal 2011 levels but about \$800 million lower than would have been required under a 15-year amortization.
-This extension is being implemented along with other reform measures.
+Along with this extension, other reform measures are under consideration.
+This follows a series of reforms approved in 2009.

-In 2009, legislation was passed to implement various cost-control measures relating to pensions and there are additional reform measures pending before the legislature.
-Specifically, the governor is recommending a range of reforms for newly hired employees including increasing the retirement age, limiting certain benefits, and making other adjustments that the administration projects will save the commonwealth \$3 billion and local governments \$2 billion.
+Specifically, there are a range of reforms for newly hired employees including increasing the retirement age, limiting certain benefits, and making other adjustments that the administration projects will save the commonwealth \$3 billion and local governments \$2 billion.
 The administration also forecasts that a higher retirement age would reduce retiree health costs by \$1 billion for the commonwealth and \$1 billion for local governments.
 While it is not clear whether the reform measures will be approved and what the ultimate savings will be, Standard & Poor's believes that Massachusetts' active management of these future cost pressures is important from a credit standpoint.